The ultimate interview preparation framework. Part 2: initial screening with a recruiter

 Each question is asked not out of idle curiosity.
 Every question is a test.
 Every question screens for something.
 So you better be ready to provide good answers.

-Telling or not telling the salary expectations
+# Communicating or not the salary expectations

-Ask questions at the end
+# Ask questions at the end

 I would not recommend asking obvious things, like "How many employees do you have in the company?" or "How big was your last round of investment?" or "Is the company public or not?", because such things can be easily googled.
 Instead, better ask something related to the description of the position itself.